Nioxin Review: Can Shampoo Really Thicken Hair?

 After 4 weeks, the animals receiving the topical peppermint oil treatment had 740% more hair follicles than the control group, and the treatment was found to be equally effective to minoxidil, which is the drug ingredient in hair growth products like Rogaine.

-Camellia sinensis leaf extract is another botanical ingredient we could consider effective for a hair thinning shampoo.
+Camellia sinensis leaf extract is another botanical ingredient we consider effective for a hair thinning shampoo.

-Yellow 5, Blue 1 and Red are artificial dyes.
+Blue 1 is an artificial dye.
 As we documented in our review of skincare brand Maelys Cosmetics, artificial dyes are in some cases contaminated with carcinogens, and there is mixed research on their overall toxicity.

 Methylparaben is a type of paraben, which is a class of compounds described in medical research as hormone-disrupting chemicals, and according to the linked research study they are easily absorbed by the human body.